Many people often ask: how expensive is it to develop your policies and procedures? But is this really the right question?

 So the question is not what does it cost to write policies and procedures.
 The question is how expensive is it to NOT develop them or worse, develop them and not use them.
 Policies and procedures are important as internal controls against waste fraud and abuse.
 But they are also an important element of driving down your Cost of Poor Quality.
 Without proper policies and procedures in use, your business is at risk of poor business practices (i.e. customer service, quality), poor protection from fraud, and you will not be very prepared for potential disasters.
 Policies and procedures are not the expensive part, it’s the losses your business is experiencing right now (and could experience in the future) from not using a system of policies and procedures that you should be worried about.

-Download Free Sample Procedure Manual Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure management system that can help protect your business.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system that can help protect your business.